simonsfoundation/pipeline/README.md

 full-featured, and scalable pipeline that is simple, and modular in its design.
 Almost every step in the pipeline is done via a *Makefile* (GNU make).
-These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *pipeline* is well suited for processing large number of familiar cohorts, and has been deployed on a 205-family (685 exomes) collection at Simons Foundation.
+These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *pipeline*                                 u is well suited for processing large number of familiar cohorts, and has been deployed on a 205-family (685 exomes) collection at Simons Foundation.